Like-a-Fishhook Village: 1850s

-The Arikara arrive
+Arikara arrival

 The Arikara moved out of Mitutanka with the closing of the nearby trading post Fort Clark in 1860.
 They build a new village, named Star Village by archaeologists, in the spring of 1862.
 The settlement was located in view of Like-a-Fishhook Village, but on the south side of the Missouri.
 A trading visit by some Sioux in August erupted into a fight.
 Suffering severe losses, the Arikara fled across the river and enlarged Like-a-Fishhook Village with a new, northern district.
 Like the Mandans, they constructed a ceremonial lodge, but larger.
 Assisting Surgeon Washington Matthews reports the lodge bordering an open space, which was more or less in form of a square.
 According to tradition, the "tribal temple" should have been built in the center of the plaza with open space all around it.
 The influx of the Arikara nearly doubled up the population in the village, so more than 2,000 people lived there.
 (This may be compared to the total of 2,405 citizens in North Dakota in 1870.)

 Arikara, Hidatsa and Mandan Indian territory, 1851.
 Like-a-Fishhook Village, Fort Berthold I and II and military post Fort Buford, North Dakota.
 The village was outside the treaty territory.

-The burning of the village
+Burning of the village

 Every winter the people moved to temporary quarters in the river bottomland, which were better sheltered against chilly storms.
 Some Sioux set fire to (Fort Berthold II) and Like-a Fishook Village caught fire as well.
 After heavy fighting the men at the fort got reinforcement from some of the Natives in the winter villages. " ... the Sioux came against our village in the winter time and stole our corn and burned down my father's lodge", remembered Buffalo Bird Woman.